Poached salmon is wonderfully moist and delicate. This easy recipe takes just 20 minutes, making it the perfect stress-free weeknight dinner.

 See the recipe card for exact measurements.
 Here are my comments on some of the ingredients.

 - Dry white wine: Sauvignon blanc works well, as does pinot grigio.
-Both of these wines can also be served with this dish.
+Both of these wines can also be served with the fish.

 - Dill: I place it at the bottom of the pan, then place the fish fillets on top.